-The Kingdom of God is an imperceptible "church" (Kant calls it a culture "promoting the will" in contrast to a culture "of skills" in Critique of the Power of Judgment (Cambridge: 299) driven by the invisible and internal, self-legislation of moral principles by the individual and not by an evaluation of moral success in terms of visible consequences.
-Kant's project in Section I of the Grundlegung zur Metaphysik der Sitten is to apply the strategy of Critical Idealism to morality: the spy glass shifts from external consequences over which we have no control to the internal/invisible self-legislation of moral principles over which we have control.
+by an evaluation of moral success in terms of visible consequences.
+Kant's project in Section I of the Groundwork is to apply the strategy of Critical Idealism to morality: the spy glass shifts from external consequences over which we have no control to the internal/invisible self-legislation of moral principles over which we have control.
 Our hope is not in achieving perfection but in turning the spy glass back toward our capacities to question what internally hinders the revolution of the heart.

 For what, then, can we hope, if not for moral perfection?
-Among a long list of "mysteries,[1]" which are capable of being thought but incapable of communication/explanation, is the mystery how our creative freedom (in itself not a mystery because it is conceivable and communicable) can be combined with a moral goal in practical reason (Religion [Weischedel, ed.], 803-805).
-This is the central mystery at the heart of the relationship between our Good predisposition of creative freedom and the self-legislation of a good or evil maxim to govern the application of our freedom.
+Among a long list of "mysteries," which are capable of being thought but incapable of communication/explanation, is the mystery how our creative freedom (in itself not a mystery because it is conceivable and communicable) can be combined with a moral goal in practical reason (Religion AA VI: 137-139).
+This is the central mystery at the heart of the relationship between our Good capacity of creative freedom and the self-legislation of a good or evil maxim to govern the application of our freedom.
 This central mystery is the ultimate ground for hope!
+24

-It is one thing to describe the pre-dispositions (Anlagen) and dispositions (Hänge) in order to make comprehensible that our autonomous, creative freedom is inherently Good and ineradicable whereas the process of the selection of the good or evil maxims is one of self-legislation and susceptible to habit.
-Given that Critical Idealism is a rigorist ethic that holds that moral principles are absolute because they rein over the internal ethical orientation of the subject not the external consequences, the need for hope is because we come to the engagement of our need for moral improvement because we have already applied the conditions for practical reason (morality).
+It is one thing to describe the capacities (Anlagen) and inclinations (Hänge) in order to make comprehensible that our autonomous, creative freedom is inherently Good and ineradicable whereas the process of the selection of the good or evil maxims is one of self-legislation and susceptible to habit.
+Given that Critical Idealism is a rigorist moral system that holds that moral principles are absolute because they rein over the internal ethical orientation of the subject not the external consequences, the need for hope is because we come to the engagement of our need for moral improvement as a consequence of having already applied the conditions for practical reason (morality).
 We come to the investigation of these necessary conditions mid-stream having perhaps lived with a notion of right and wrong but in an environment that gives us every excuse in the book not to take such notions seriously.
 As a consequence, we have cultivated profound habits of acting exclusively on the basis of self-interest to the extent allowable under the civic law.

-Assuming, then, that in this context the individual has had the opportunity to contemplate carefully the conditions of possibility that shape our moral capacity, how is it possible for a radical revolution of the heart to occur since our experience is that the Good of our creative freedom has been so compromised by the dispositions and inclinations of exclusively self-interested evil maxims?
+Assuming, then, that in this context the individual has had the opportunity to contemplate carefully the conditions of possibility that shape her/his moral capacity, how is it possible for a radical revolution of the heart to occur because our experience is that the Good of our creative freedom has been so compromised by the inclinations of exclusively self-interested evil maxims?
 What could possibly convince me that a conceptual scheme is in fact existentially possible?
-This is no trivial question since it takes us to the core of our very ability to recover our Goodness for the project of the good ever in light of the necessary presence of evil.
-Given the inscrutable mystery of the connection between Good and these ethical dispositions, the individual can only hope that it is possible.
-Since what it means to become human is what is at stake, this is a hope of the most profound (hence, religious) kind.
+This is no trivial question because it takes us to the core of our very ability to recover